-International Journal of Preventive Medicine and Health (IJPMH) is having ISSN 2582-7588 (online), bi-monthly international journal, being published in the months of March, May, July, September, November and January by Lattice Science Publication (LSP)🔗 Bhopal (M.P.), India since year 2020.
+The International Journal of Preventive Medicine and Health (IJPMH) has ISSN 2582-7588 (online) which is an online, open access🔗, peer reviewed🔗, periodical bi-monthly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of March, May, July, September, November and January.

 Plagiarism is the unethical act of copying someone else’s prior ideas, processes, results or words without explicit acknowledgement of the original author and source.
 Self-plagiarism occurs when an author utilizes large part of his/her own previously published work without using appropriate references.
 This can range from getting the same manuscript published in multiple journals to modifying a previously published manuscript with some new data.